 The grand, classically designed Carlton has an excellent central location just off the Royal Mile and is equidistant between the castle and Holyrood Palace.
 With 189 spacious air-cooling rooms, the hotel is an ideal base from which to explore the city.
 It offers the elegant Bridge Restaurant, a cocktail bar, a fitness suite with Techno gym equipment, swimming pool, sauna, steam room spa, and a squash court.

 18th century Georgian manor house set in its own grounds.
-This York hotel enjoys views of the beautiful Yorkshire countryside and is 6 km from York Castle and the Jorvik Viking Museum.
+This York hotel enjoys views of the beautiful Yorkshire countryside and is 4 km from York city center.

 Set in 5 acres of landscaped gardens alongside the banks of the River Avon, the hotel is ideal for both business or leisure guest.